 Liquid Smoke is really as simple as all this makes it sound.
 Wood gets burned, the exhaust of that fire is a lot of things to a chemist, but to most of us, it is smoke and steam.
 Fire produces water in the form of vapor and this vapor, condensed through a cooled tubing, captures the smoke.
 Take this liquid and distill it down to a concentrate, filter out the impurities (soot and ash) and you have liquid smoke.

-Since pure liquid smoke is considered natural by the government it can be applied to foods labeled as natural without any real disclosure.
-The label on the bottle of most brands of liquid smoke will say that the ingredients are water and some kind of smoke, like "hickory smoke".
+Since pure liquid smoke is considered natural by the government, it can be applied to foods labeled as natural without any real disclosure.
+The label on the bottle of most brands of liquid smoke will say that the ingredients are water and some smoke, like "hickory smoke."
 This little loophole in labeling allows bacon makers to say that their product is smoked, list smoke as an ingredient, and never say that it is made with liquid smoke and never spend a moment in an actual smoker.

 While barbecue snobs turn up their noses at liquid smoke, the truth is that most of them probably consume quite a bit of the stuff without even realizing it.
 Producers of these foods can call their products smoked gouda or smoked sausage and never actually smoke anything in the way we think.
 The process of adding liquid smoke or other smoke flavorings becomes the justification for the use of the word "smoked".

 So, should you use liquid smoke?
 We're not going to say no. Liquid smoke is as safe as any smoking process, probably more so.
 This means that there is a very small, but real cancer risk.
 This is because smoke, no matter the source, contains some interesting chemicals and some of them have been shown to cause cancer.
 According to studies, these chemicals can be found in liquid smoke.